testm98/Midterm/README.md

 Starting from scratch; with new specifications, restrictions, and coding requirements.
 Open book; you may view previous code, but do not **copy** any of it.

+        For instructions, run the file "instructions.java"
+        For a demonstration, run the file "midterm-demo.java"

 **M2:**  Take-home (due in one week.)
 Additional requirements.